hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 }
 ```

-The provider also supports multiple paths in the same way that kubectl does.
+The provider also supports multiple paths in the same way that kubectl does using the `config_paths` attribute or `KUBE_CONFIG_PATHS` environment variable.

 ```hcl
 provider "helm" {